 Libraries SA has an abundance of print books, ebooks, audiobooks, and magazines on all sorts of active and healthy topics such as fitness and physical activity, and the natural environment.
 To search for and access these resources visit the Libraries SA website.

-Special Olympics Australia have introduced their online 'School of Strength', which provides access to videos that you can follow along with at home (includes warm-up, aerobic and strength-based, flexibility and balance focused videos) and 'Playbooks' for coaches and carers.
+Special Olympics Australia have created their online 'School of Strength', which provides access to videos that you can follow along with at home (includes warm-up, aerobic and strength-based, flexibility and balance focused videos) and 'Playbooks' for coaches and carers.

 - Set up your own obstacle course or circuit and see if you can beat the time it takes you to get through all the movements or activities.
 The Heart Foundation and Exercise Sports Science Australia have developed some great resources to get you started.